jtilly/mex/README.md

 #### Files in this repository

+I'm keeping the Fortran code fairly self-contained.
+I'm also providing a standalone program `./standalone.out` that can be used to debug the Fortran code independently.

  * `/fortran`
        - `fibonacci.f90` module with Fibonacci function
        - `gateway.f90` gateway script that can be called from Matlab
        - `globaldef.f90` module with global definitions
-       - `standalone.f90` a standalone program that calls the Fibonacci function independently from Matlab (useful for debugging)
+       - `standalone.f90` a standalone program that calls the Fibonacci function independently from Matlab
  * `fibonacci.m` Matlab implementation of the Fibonacci function
  * `main.m` Matlabs script that calls both the Matlab and Fortran implementations of the Fibonacci function
  * `makefile.linux` makefile for Linux